iracooke/BC2023/README.md

 To access the assignments;

 1. Use a web browser (eg Chrome, Safari, Firefox) to navigate [http://bc2023-nb.jcu.edu.au/](http://bc2023-nb.jcu.edu.au/)
-2. Login using the username provided you in an email.
-This will be your jc number followed by the letters nb.
-The password will not be your usual JCU password and will be provided to you via email.
-See me if you did not get a password or if your login fails.
+2. Login using your usual JCU username and password
 3. Click the `Assignments` tab (see screenshot below) to show a list of available assignments
 4. Click `Fetch` to download the relevant assignment.